Privacy policy

 The general terms and conditions (GTC) and terms of use as well as data protection declarations and other provisions of the individual operators of such platforms also apply.
 In particular, these provisions provide information about the rights of data subjects directly vis-à-vis the respective platform, including, for example, the right to information.

-We are jointly responsible with Meta Platforms Ireland Limited (Ireland) for our social media presence on Meta (Facebook / Instagram), including the so-called Page Insights - if and to the extent that the General Data Protection Regulation (GDPR) is applicable.
-Meta Platforms Ireland Limited is part of the Meta companies (among others in the USA).
-Page Insights provide information about how visitors interact with our Facebook presence.
-We use Page Insights to provide our social media presence on Facebook in an effective and user-friendly way.
+We are jointly responsible with Meta Platforms Ireland Limited (Ireland) for our social media presence on Meta (Facebook/Instagram), including so-called Page Insights, to the extent that the General Data Protection Regulation (GDPR) applies.
+Meta Platforms Ireland Limited is part of the Meta group of companies (including those in the U.S.).
+Page Insights provide information on how visitors interact with our Facebook presence.
+We use Page Insights to ensure that our social media presence on Facebook is effective and user-friendly.

-Further information on the type, scope and purpose of data processing, information on the rights of data subjects and the contact details of Facebook and Facebook's data protection officer can be found in the Facebook privacy policy.
-We have concluded the so-called "Addendum for data controllers" and thus agreed in particular that Facebook is responsible for guaranteeing the rights of data subjects.
-For the so-called Page Insights, the corresponding information can be found on the page "Information on Page Insights" including "Information on Page Insights data".
+Further details regarding the nature, scope, and purpose of data processing, information on the rights of data subjects, and the contact information for Facebook and Facebook’s Data Protection Officer can be found in Facebook’s Privacy Policy.
+We have entered into the so-called “Addendum for Controllers” with Facebook, thereby agreeing, in particular, that Facebook is responsible for ensuring the rights of data subjects.
+For so-called Page Insights, the relevant information can be found on the “Information about Page Insights” page, including “Information about Page Insights Data.”

 12. services of third parties